-That’s part of the latest public defense of the World War II travails of John Wayne, courtesy of the politically conservative site Breitbart.com.
-The actor never quite made it into the Army or Navy, instead spending the war years making movies in Hollywood and doing USO tours.
+The argument continues, as seen in this new public defense of John Wayne courtesy of the politically conservative site Breitbart.com.
+The actor never joined the Army or Navy, instead spending the war years making movies in Hollywood and doing USO tours.
 His fans say that John Wayne tried to join up but had a bad knee or a bad back, was deferred for family reasons, and so on.
 There are a number of possible excuses.

 This new Breitbart article is based on an application John Wayne apparently filed in 1943, hoping to get into Office of Strategic Services photo unit of director John Ford.

 It’s highly debatable whether getting into Ford’s photo unit would equal “potentially dangerous service with the equivalent of today’s C.I.A.,” but let’s just grant that it was.
 (Ford started out producing military documentaries and training films, and his units later followed the Allied advance across Europe, filming “installations, topography, and combat operations.”)

 This new argument, like so many others, still misses the point — which is that even if he was rejected in this case (or others), John Wayne could still have patriotically signed up as an Army private at any time.
 He didn’t.

 In fact, the Breitbart article itself notes that point:

 “By 1943, with officer’s slots all filled, the only way Wayne could have gone into the service was as an army private; he had waited too long.
 Years later Wayne told Dan Ford that as a private, ‘I felt it would be a waste of time to spend two years picking up cigarette butts.
 I thought I could do more for the war effort by staying in Hollywood.'”